amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 (especially, at the beginning of metrical units and sentences).

 But `daDUM` rhythm  cannot be seen in the ungeminated form `ninadu` either.
-So, the reason for the geminated form `ninnadu` seems to be the nasalisation hidden inside `adu` (which has subsequently disappeared).
+So, the reason for the geminated form `ninnadu` seems to be the nasalisation hidden (but subsequently disappeared) inside `adu`.
-That nasalisation, in some production sequences, is capable of producing `dada` or `daDUM` rhythms both of which are unnatural to Kannada.
+That nasalisation, in some production sequences, is capable of producing `dada` or `daDUM` rhythms both of which are unnatural to Kannada at the beginning of words and metrical units.
-So, the training consonant `n` gets geminated (`ninnadu`, `ennadu`, `tannadu`) in Kannada to avoid such `dada` or `daDUM` rhythms.
+So, the trailing consonant `n` gets geminated (`ninnadu`, `ennadu`, `tannadu`) in Kannada to avoid such `dada` or `daDUM` rhythms.
 The production sequences could be as follows.

 In ISO 15919,